-The Atlantic 75 is a rigid inflatable lifeboat, which has a manually operated self-righting mechanism should it capsize during rough weather, Fred is capable of being beached in an emergency without sustaining damage to engines or steering gear.
+The Atlantic 75 is a rigid inflatable lifeboat, it has a manually operated self-righting mechanism and is capable of being beached in an emergency without sustaining damage to engines or steering gear.
 The Atlantic 75 can be operated safely in daylight in a force 6/7 and at night in a force 5/6.

 Construction Fibre Reinforced Composite (FRC) hull with inflatable sponsons

 Littlestone-on-Sea's new Atlantic 75 lifeboat to be named 'Fred Clarke'